Ryo-viudsc/IntermittentFastingApp/README.md

 <h2>Main functionalities of this project are the following: </h2>
 <br/>

-<h5>1, keeps track of your fasting time and informs what's happenning in your body as the fasting continues.
-As your fasting progresses, by tapping the modal tab on the top of timer screen, this app visualizes the stages of your fasting.
+<h5>1, keep track of your fasting time and inform you about what's happenning in your body as the fasting continues.
+As your fasting progresses, tap the modal tab at the top of the timer screen to visualize the stages of your fasting.
 </h5>

 <table>